KrishnaManaswiD/KrishnaManaswiD.github.io/_pages/cv.md

 Education
 ======
+* Ph.D in Robotics and Autonomous Systems, Bristol Robotics Laboratory, 2019
+* Master of Science in Robotcs, Systems and Control, ETH Zürich (jointly with Disney Research Zürich), 2014
 * Bachelor of Technology with Honors in Mechanical Engineering, Indian Institute of Technology Hyderabad, 2012
-* Master of Science in Robotcs, Systems and Control, ETH Zürich (jointly with Disney Research Zürich), 2014
-* Ph.D in Robotics and Autonomous Systems, 2019 (expected)

 Work experience
 ======
+* Research Associate
+  *

 * Research Associate in Soft Robotics
   * Implantable soft robotic devices to treat vocal fold paralysis
   * Studied anatomy of vocal folds.
 Designed a simulator and an implant to treat paralysis.